 Assisted Living vs. Nursing Home

 Please enter a valid zip

-At some point, you or a loved one might need more regular or full-time care than you can handle at home.
-There are numerous long-term care solutions out there, including nursing homes and assisted living facilities.
+Eventually, you or a loved one might need more regular or full-time care than you can handle at home.
+Numerous long-term care solutions exist, including nursing homes and assisted living facilities.

+Assisted Living vs. Nursing Home